Bayesian Analysis for Over-parameterized Linear Model via Effective Spectra: Setup and Proposed Method

-where $R > 0$ denotes the predetermined radius of the support, which is sufficiently large.
-We set the matrix $\hat{\Sigma}_{1:k}$ as a covariance matrix of this prior distribution, and it has the following roles: (i) it approximately utilizes the spectrum of $\Sigma$ because $\hat{\Sigma}_{1:k}$ is an estimator of $\Sigma$, which is regarded as an empirical Bayesian method similar to $g$-prior \cite{zellner1986assessing}, and (ii) this prior distribution has masses in the $k$-dimensional principal eigenspace of $\hat{\Sigma}$, which acts as the dimensionality extraction.
-The restriction term $\mone\{ \|\bm{\theta}\|_2 \le R\}$ on the support is introduced to make the prior distribution proper, as illustrated in Figure \ref{fig:prior}.
-A Gaussian distribution without the restriction becomes improper because $\hat{\Sigma}_{1:k}$ is not a full rank matrix.
-Note that the prior distribution precludes sparse estimation, unlike other Bayesian methods for high-dimensional models.
+where $\tilde{\Sigma}_{1:k}=\mathrm{diag}(\hat{\lambda}_1,\dots,\hat{\lambda}_k)$ and $R > 0$ denotes the pre-specified radius of the support, which is a sufficiently large constant.
+We set the matrix $\tilde{\Sigma}_{1:k}$ as the covariance matrix of this prior distribution, and it has the following roles: (i) it approximately utilizes the spectrum of $\Sigma$ because $\tilde{\Sigma}_{1:k}$ comprises the estimated eigenvalues, which can be regarded as an empirical Bayesian method similar to the $g$-prior \citep{zellner1986assessing}, and (ii) this prior distribution is supported on the $k$-dimensional principal eigenspace of $\hat{\Sigma}$, which acts as dimensionality extraction.
+Informally, for the prior distribution of $\bm{\theta}$, we consider an anisotropic Gaussian distribution that favours the principal eigen-directions of $\bm{x}$, $N(\bm{0},\hat{\Sigma}_{1:k})$, with rank and support constraints.
+Remark that while our method is sparse in the frequency domain, the true parameters themselves are not assumed to be sparse, even in this sense.